myminseok/vmware-docs/tanzu-observability-wavefront.md

 ```wql
 default(0, align(1m, count(lowpass(1, ts("kubernetes.node.status.condition", cluster="${cluster_name}" and condition="Ready")))))
 ```
-### custom wql
+### improved Inactive Nodes chart
-- uses orElse() function to show the default `0` if all nodes is `ready`state.
+you may see the defaut count is not working to show `0` if all nodes is `ready`state. uses orElse() function to make sure to show the default `0`
 ```wql
 Ready_all_now: ts("kubernetes.node.status.condition", cluster="${cluster_name}" and condition=Ready and label.role="control-plane")
 Ready_Invalid: lowpass(1, ${Ready_all_now})
 Count: count(${Ready_Invalid}).orElse(0)
 Default: default(0, align(1m, ${Count}))
 ```
-or equvelant single wql
+following single WQL is equvelant to above.
 ```wql
 default(0, align(1m, count(lowpass(1, ts("kubernetes.node.status.condition", cluster="${cluster_name}" and condition="Ready"))).orElse(0)))
 ```

-# To filter node by role (control plane or worker node )
+# To filter node by Role (control plane or worker node )
-- need to label the control plane nodes to 'label.role=control-plane' on the source kubernetes cluster in advance. this is required that every k8s cluster from different ventor/cloud doesn't have common labels to distinghush the role of nodes.
+- you may need to label the control plane nodes to 'label.role=control-plane' on the source kubernetes cluster in advance. this is required that every k8s cluster from different ventor/cloud doesn't have common labels to distinghush the role of nodes. `prometheus-kube-state-metrics` from TKC should collect metrics automatically.
-- prometheus-kube-state-metrics should collect metrics.

 ### Active Control Plane Nodes chart
 - the same WQL with active Nodes chart but puttig label.role filter